Woodlawn Cemetery (Bronx): Locale and grounds

 The Cemetery covers more than 400 acre and is the resting place for more than 300,000 people.
-Built on rolling hills, its tree-lined roads lead to some unique memorials, some designed by famous architects: McKim, Mead & White, John Russell Pope, James Gamble Rogers, Cass Gilbert, Carrère and Hastings, Sir Edwin Lutyens, Beatrix Jones Farrand, and John La Farge.
+Built on rolling hills, its tree-lined roads lead to many unique memorials, some designed by famous architects: McKim, Mead & White, John Russell Pope, James Gamble Rogers, Cass Gilbert, Carrère and Hastings, Sir Edwin Lutyens, Beatrix Jones Farrand, and John La Farge.
 The cemetery contains seven Commonwealth war graves – six British and Canadian servicemen of World War I and an airman of the Royal Canadian Air Force of World War II.
-In 2011, Woodlawn Cemetery was designated a National Historic Landmark, since it shows the transition from the rural cemetery popular at the time of its establishment to the more orderly 20th-century cemetery style.
+In 2011, Woodlawn Cemetery was designated a National Historic Landmark (NHL), since it shows the transition from the rural cemetery popular at the time of its establishment to the more orderly 20th-century cemetery style.
+In 2012, the Admiral David Glasgow Farragut Gravesite at Woodlawn Cemetery was itself designated a NHL (one of a few that is part of another NHL).

 As of 2007, plot prices at Woodlawn were reported as $200 per square foot, $4,800 for a gravesite for two, and up to $1.5 million for land to build a family mausoleum.